 - Go birdwatching and note all the species that you see.

 - Go to the BirdTrack web site and register as a recorder.
 If you took part in Migration Watch or any other online survey organised by the BTO then please use your existing username and password.

 - Enter the location of your chosen site(s) or select from the drop-down lists.

 - Enter the date and time of your visit and the site that you visited.

 - Check off the species that you saw on the displayed list.

-In addition to species lists based on standard site visits we also welcome casual records.
+In addition to complete lists we also welcome casual records.
 We hope that you will have great fun participating in BirdTrack and that you will return to the website frequently to enter more data and to find out what's happening in your area and around the country.
 All these results will be updated every night throughout the year.
 In addition to viewing national and regional summaries you will be able to view all of your own information and to compare it with the regional figures.

 We recommend that you read through the instruction pages in order to gain a clear overview of what the project is about.